moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 ### Building the Acurast Script

-The Acurast oracle script is what feeds your onchain oracle with new data.
+The Acurast oracle script is what feeds your on-chain oracle with new data.
 It's the essential link between your price feed accessible on your Tanssi Appchain and the Acurast network.
 In the Acurast console, you'll upload your script and provide all of the relevant parameters surrounding your price feed's operation, such as frequency, schedule, reward to Acurast processors, and more.
-You'll need some cACU tokens to pay for the job, which you can obtain from the [faucet](https://faucet.acurast.com/){target=\_blank}.
+You'll need some cACU tokens to pay for the job, which you can obtain from the [faucet](https://faucet.acurast.com/){target=\_blank}. cACU is the native token of the Acurast Canary network.

 The [Acurast script for the demo BTC/USD price feed](https://github.com/Acurast/acurast-evm-oracle-sample/blob/main/acurast_scripts/oracle_job.js){target=\_blank} can be used a basis for creating your own script.
 Remember to update the contract address and RPC URL fields.